Langtang trek itinerary: the ultimate guide

 The good thing about tea house treks in Nepal is that however basic lodges might be, the food is often quite good if you stick to Nepali cuisine.
 Yes, many lodges try all kinds of international dishes to attract tourists, but in my opinion often not the best choice.

 When trekking in Nepal I eat Dahl bath at least once a day.
-This national dish of rice with lentils knows a huge variety in how it is prepared.
+This national dish of rice with lentils knows a huge variety.
 Different vegetable curries from fermented spinach to roasted cauliflower and different pickles to spice it up.
 Not one dahl bath is the same.

 Other Nepali foods to try are Tibetan bread, Thukpa and Momo’s.

 The best time to go trekking in Nepal is spring and autumn.January and February will be too cold with lots of snow on the trail.
 March, April and May are the warmer months before the monsoon.
 As the rainy season approaches it can become hot, dusty and humid, but this is not a problem at the higher altitude Langtang valley.
 Another highlight in spring are the blooming rhododendrons

 June, July and August are the monsoon months bringing lots of rain and leeches at the lower altitudes.
 The biggest problem regarding the Langtang trek is the high chances of landslides on the road from Kathmandu to Syabrubesi and muddy trails.